 Betty was born to George Henry T. and Harriet Henninger of Santa Monica, California on January 11, 1910.
 She was christened Elizabeth Harriet.
 From Monogram press books, it was mentioned that Betty learned to ride at the age of two and her father was a cattleman.

-Tragedy came to Betty during her senior Year.
+Tragedy came to Betty during her senior year.
 As she prepared to represent USC on a two-week debate tour against other Pacific Coast colleges, Betty's mother passed away suddenly.
 Even though the tour was postponed for a week, another team member had to take her place in the debate against the University of Arizona.
 Some of the topics the debaters had to grapple with were "Resolved, that Russian Sovietism is applicable to Western civilization" and "Resolved, that nations should adopt a policy of free trade."

 In 1931, Betty graduated from the USC College of Letters, Arts and Sciences with a Bachelor of Arts degree.
 She earned a major in Speech and minors in Monoeconomics and Polyscience.

 Upon graduation, Betty landed a job at the Pasadena Community Playhouse in Santa Monica.
 She participated in little theater work until 1936.
-In 1937, Betty made a screen appearance in David 0.
-Selznick's black comedy, NOTHING SACRED (United Artists), which starred Carole Lombard and Frederic March.
+In 1937, Betty made a screen appearance in David O. Selznick's black comedy, NOTHING SACRED (United Artists), which starred Carole Lombard and Frederic March.
 Betty had a small part as the last horsewoman shown in a night club sequence.

 Frances Kavanaugh, screenwriter for a number of Betty's films, described her "as a very friendly and sweet person".
 Kavanaugh added, "She was very professional, very talented, and she loved horses and loved to do her stunts.
 (She was) a great athlete and a lovely person to work with.
 She was on time.
 She knew her lines and knew her stunts.
 She was very ambitious and loved to work."

-In some of the Monogram press books, Betty was touted as the champion cowgirl of California by attaining the highest number of points in an all-around performance at the Saugus Rodeo just prior to the time she started her movie career.
-Some of the events were riding, roping, pony express racing.
+In some Monogram press books, Betty was touted as the champion cowgirl of California by attaining the highest number of points in an all-around performance at the Saugus Rodeo just prior to starting her movie career.
+Some of the events were riding, roping, and pony express racing.
 Newspapers had coverage of the 1941 annual Newhall-Saugus Rodeo and "Betty Miles of Van Nuys was named best California Cowgirl."
 The following year, Betty was queen of the 1942 Van Nuys, California Athletic Carnival (Roy Rogers was the parade marshal).
 In summary, Betty appeared at many events in the early to mid 1940s - she even rode in the January 1, 1941 Rose Parade in Pasadena, California.

-The studio used some of Betty's horses and in most of her films, Betty used her pinto, Sonny.
+The studio used some of Betty's horses and in most of her films, Betty rode her pinto, Sonny.
 Sonny received on screen billing in LONE STAR LAW MAN (Monogram, 1941), as did cowboy star Tom Keene's horse, Rusty, and co-star Sugar Dawn's pony, Chiquita.

-Betty's first role as a heroine was in Ritter's RIDIN' THE CHEROKEE TRAIL (Monogram, 1941).
+Betty's first role as a heroine was in Tex Ritter's RIDIN' THE CHEROKEE TRAIL (Monogram, 1941).
 She followed this with RETURN OF DANIEL BOONE (Columbia, 1941) with Bill Elliott.